What Are DJ Edits?

 Another example is Technotronic – Pump Up The Jam.
 For this one it is more of a reconstruction from the original DJ Beats version.
 The intro has been changed to reflect the main part of the song and the length has been brought down from 5:08 to a much snappier 2:18.
 This keeps the song fresh and the flow of the night a lot quicker for your crowd.

-The range is growing each month and now boasts 8 volumes plus two bonus collections, instantly giving you an extra 100 tracks.
-It includes tracks from 50s to present day and each song is engineered with care & respect to ensure there is no compromise when you play them for your audiences.
+The range grows each month with an initial range of 30 albums, plus themed albums in particular genres, with bonus larger collections.
+The range includes tracks from 50s to present day and each song is engineered with care & respect to ensure there is no compromise when you play them for your audiences.